NidhalNaffati/hackathon-ramadan-2024/README.md

 2. Upload the script that you want to read
     1. Write or paste the script in the text area
-    2. You can generate a script with an AI assistant like GPT-3. for that u have to run the following command
+    2. You can generate a script with an AI assistant like GPT-3. for that, you have to run the following command
        ```
        cd src
        node proxy_server.js